 Soul searching is a person’s journey from the world towards his self.
 The retreat is an effort used by the schools to connect the students with their inner selves.

-During the retreat, the graduates also are meant to be connected and get closer with the other people attending the retreat.
-Through the open forums and many spiritual activities, they usually open up things and learn more about their classmates.
+During the personal retreat, the graduates also are meant to be connected and get closer with the other people attending the retreat.
+Through the open forums and many spiritual enlightenment activities, they usually open up things and learn more about their classmates.

 It also helps strengthen the character of the person as well as adapt and embrace the weaknesses.
 For sure, you will melt in there.